aboualiee/Python_Implementation_of_Selected_Data_Structures_and_Algorithms/README.md

 # Algorithm and Data Structure Implementations

-This repository contains implementations of various algorithms and data structures in Python.
+This repository contains implementations of various data structures algorithms in Python.
 The implementations are primarily in Jupyter Notebooks (`.ipynb`).

 ## Data Structures

 ### Linked Lists